deephaven/vscode-deephaven/docs/quickstart.md

 ## Panels
 ### Servers Panel
 The `servers` panel shows the status of all configured servers.

-If the `deephaven-server` pip package is available your workspace, the panel will also show a "Managed" servers node.
+If the `deephaven-server` pip package is available your local workspace, the panel will also show a "Managed" servers node (note that managed servers are Community servers that target the current vscode workspace).

 ![Servers Panel](./images/servers-panel.png)